technolaji/github4s/docs/src/main/tut/issue.md

 ### Create an issue

-You can create an issue using `createIssue`, it takes as arguments:
+You can create an issue using `createIssue`; it takes as arguments:

 - the repository coordinates (`owner` and `name` of the repository).
 - the content of the issue (`title` and `body`).